Skip to main content

 How to make new xPack Windows Build Tools releases

-license GitHub issues GitHub pulls
+GitHub package.json version NPM Version GitHub issues GitHub pulls licence

 Prerequisites

-For details on installing the prerequisites, please read the XBB prerequisites page.
+For details on installing the prerequisites, please read the Build Prerequisites page.

-Get project sources
+Obtain project sources

 The project is hosted on GitHub:

-To clone the stable branch (xpack), run the following commands in a terminal (on Windows use the Git Bash console):
+To clone the stable branch (xpack), execute the following commands in a terminal (on Windows use the Git Bash console):

 rm -rf ~/Work/xpack-dev-tools/windows-build-tools-xpack.git && \